Cstannahill/schemantic/docs/PLUGIN_DEVELOPMENT.md

 # Plugin Development Guide

-This guide explains how to create custom plugins for Sync-Type to extend its functionality.
+This guide explains how to create custom plugins for Schemantic to extend its functionality.

 ## Overview

-Sync-Type's plugin system allows you to:
+Schemantic's plugin system allows you to:

 - Transform OpenAPI schemas before processing
 - Customize type generation logic